Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\begin{proof} Assume the certificate is valid, i.e., $\{b_1,\dots,b_m\}\subseteq\{a_1,\dots,a_k\}$ and $\sum_{i=1}^m b_i = S$.
-The machine processes the certificate element by element, and within each element matches digits in the order determined by the tape layout, starting from the most significant digit.
+The machine processes the certificate element sequentially, and within each element matches digits in the order determined by the tape layout, starting from the most significant digit.

-\begin{itemize} \item[(1)] \textbf{Successful digit matching for each certificate digit.} In state \textsc{Forward}, the machine reaches the beginning of the next unprocessed certificate element and enters \textsc{FindDigitToMatch}.
-For each digit of the current certificate element, a corresponding digit exists in the input-set region by validity of the certificate.
-State \textsc{BackwardToMatch.M} deterministically locatesdeterministically locates and circles this digit.
-After each successful match, the machine returns to \textsc{CheckForward} to validate the match by verifying the presence of the circled digit.
-Thus, all digits of each certificate element are matched without triggering any rejecting transition.
+\begin{itemize} \item[(1)] \textbf{Successful element matching for each certificate element.} In state \textsc{Forward}, the machine reaches the beginning of the next unprocessed certificate element and transitions to \textsc{FindDigitToMatch}.
+For each digit of the current certificate element, a corresponding digit exists in the input-set region at the same relative position, guaranteed by the validity of the certificate.
+State \textsc{BackwardToMatch.M} deterministically locates the matched digit and circles it, while simultaneously restoring the previously matched digit.
+The boundary of each element is confirmed by $\textsc{BackwardToMatch.Delim}$ and $\textsc{MatchPosition.Delim}$.
+Thus, $i$-th certificate is positioned at the exactly $i$-th input element and $j$-th matched element is identical to some element of $\{a_1, \dots, a_k\}$.

-\item[(2)] \textbf{Verification of a complete element.} When \textsc{FindDigitToMatch} encounters the trailing delimiter of a certificate element, the machine enters \textsc{BackwardToCheckMatch}.
-This phase confirms that the matched digits form a complete input-set element, including the presence of a valid trailing delimiter, and restores all temporary markers.
-Only upon successful completion of this phase does the machine proceed to subtraction.
+\item[(2)] \textbf{Replacing unused element with $0$ value} When \textsc{FindDigitToMatch} encounters symbol $x$, the machine matches any digit to this symbol using temporary marker $x$ using $\textsc{BackwardToMatch.X}$ and $\textsc{MatchPosition.X}$ and the following matching process replacing $x$ with $0$.
+This phase confirms that any unused element is replaced by $0$ value so that it cannot contribute to total sum.

-\item[(3)] \textbf{Element-wise subtraction corresponding to the certificate.} For each successfully confirmed element, the machine enters the subtraction states \textsc{SumArea.M}, \textsc{Subtract.M}, and \textsc{Borrow.$B$}.
-The digits marked during the matching phase encode exactly the value of the current certificate element $b_j$, and the subtraction performed corresponds precisely to subtracting $b_j$ from the target-sum region.
+\item[(3)] \textbf{Element-wise subtraction corresponding to the certificate.} For each successfully confirmed element, the machine enters the subtraction states \textsc{BackwardToSubtract}.
+Using the states \textsc{SumArea.M}, \textsc{Subtract.M}, and \textsc{Borrow.$B$}, the subtraction is performed from LSD to MSD, and the subtracted digit is erased.
+The digits marked during the matching phase encode exactly the value of the current matched element $b_j$, and the subtraction performed corresponds precisely to subtracting $b_j$ from the target-sum region.
 Because

-all borrow propagations terminate successfully and no underflow occurs.
-After processing all certificate elements, the target-sum region contains only zeros.
+All borrow propagations terminate successfully and no underflow occurs; otherwise, the input is rejected.
+After processing all elements, the target-sum region contains only zeros.